Bacillus anthracis: Description

 B. anthracis are rod-shaped bacteria, approximately 3 to 5 μm long and 1 to 1.2 μm wide.
 When grown in culture, they tend to form long chains of bacteria.
 On agar plates, they form large colonies several millimeters across that are generally white or cream colored.
 Most B. anthracis strains produce a capsule that gives colonies a slimy mucus-like appearance.

 It is one of few bacteria known to synthesize a weakly immunogenic and antiphagocytic protein capsule (poly-D-gamma-glutamic acid) that disguises the vegetative bacterium from the host immune system.
-Most bacteria are surrounded by a polysaccharide capsule rather than poly-g-D-glutamic acid which provides an evolutionary advantage to B. anthracis.
+Most other bacterial species are surrounded by a polysaccharide capsule rather than poly-g-D-glutamic acid which provides an evolutionary advantage to B. anthracis.
 Polysaccharides are associated with adhesion of neutrophil-secreted defensins that inactivate and degrade the bacteria.
 By not containing this macromolecule in the capsule, B. anthracis can evade a neutrophilic attack and continue to propagate infection.
-The difference in capsule composition is also significant because poly-g-D-glutamic acid has been hypothesized to create a negative charge which protects the vegetative phase of the bacteria from phagocytosis by macrophages.
-The capsule is degraded to a lower molecular mass and released from the bacterial cell surface to act as a decoy to protect the bacteria from complement.
+The difference in capsule composition is also significant because poly-g-D-glutamic acid has been hypothesized to create a negative charge which protects the vegetative phase of the bacteria from phagocytosis by host macrophages.
+The capsule is degraded to a lower molecular mass and released from the bacterial cell surface to act as a decoy to protect the bacteria from the host's complement system.

 Like Bordetella pertussis, it forms a calmodulin-dependent adenylate cyclase exotoxin known as anthrax edema factor, along with anthrax lethal factor.
 It bears close genotypic and phenotypic resemblance to Bacillus cereus and Bacillus thuringiensis.
 All three species share cellular dimensions and morphology.
 All form oval spores located centrally in an unswollen sporangium.
 B. anthracis endospores, in particular, are highly resilient, surviving extremes of temperature, low-nutrient environments, and harsh chemical treatment over decades or centuries.

 The endospore is a dehydrated cell with thick walls and additional layers that form inside the cell membrane.
 It can remain inactive for many years, but if it comes into a favorable environment, it begins to grow again.
 It initially develops inside the rod-shaped form.
 Features such as the location within the rod, the size and shape of the endospore, and whether or not it causes the wall of the rod to bulge out are characteristic of particular species of Bacillus.
 Depending upon the species, the endospores are round, oval, or occasionally cylindrical.
 They are highly refractile and contain dipicolinic acid.
 Electron micrograph sections show they have a thin outer endospore coat, a thick spore cortex, and an inner spore membrane surrounding the endospore contents.
 The endospores resist heat, drying, and many disinfectants (including 95% ethanol).
 Because of these attributes, B. anthracis endospores are extraordinarily well-suited to use (in powdered and aerosol form) as biological weapons.
 Such weaponization has been accomplished in the past by at least five state bioweapons programs—those of the United Kingdom, Japan, the United States, Russia, and Iraq—and has been attempted by several others.